AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/create-a-wf-request-from-an-outlook-email.md

 You can create a [!DNL Adobe Workfront] request from an email in Outlook.

-When you create a [!DNL Workfront] request based on an email, the&nbsp;content of the email (including the subject and body) are included in the request by default.
+When you create a [!DNL Workfront] request based on an email, the content of the email (including the subject and body) are included in the request by default.

 >[!NOTE]
 >